I use and recommend the Brave browser.

 A few more keyboards I sometimes use: Leopold FC660C with 45g plate-mounted Topres; Ducky One SF with Cherry Browns; Aula F75 with Leobog Reapers; and High Plains Drifters V2 with Outemu Silent Toms.

 I have a Thinkpad X200, which has the most enjoyable keyboard of any laptop I’ve ever used, plus it’s Librebooted.
-Ancient it may be; it still works well as a portable writing machine.
-I generally don’t like laptop keyboards, so I’m considering a tablet with Linux that I can use with external input devices.
+Ancient it may be; it still works well as a portable writing (Org-mode) machine.
+It runs Devuan with runit and dwm.

-For pointing, I use an MX Vertical, a Slimblade, a Ploopy Adept, and an Elecom Huge.
+For pointing, I use an MX Vertical, a Slimblade, a Ploopy Adept, an Elecom Huge, and a Microsoft Trackball Explorer.

 This site is powered by Vultr, Hugo, and Epik.